-However, there are some exceptions, and I’ve included a few options in the review above where the rod isn’t let down by the reel it comes with.
+However, there are some exceptions, and I’ve included a few options in the review above where the rod isn’t let down by the reel combo it comes with.

 Having said that, a good-quality reel is imperative to successful fishing, so there is a strong chance you’ll want to switch it out for something better eventually.

-This is perhaps why they’re often preferred as the choice for young anglers, or anyone who is just starting out.
+This is perhaps why they’re often preferred as the choice for younger anglers, or anyone who is just starting out.
 Of course, that’s not to say they still don’t have a place in the trunk of a pro.